Continual Professional Development

 The scheme is obligatory.
 This means that while CPD is not compulsory – ie not a condition of continuing membership – the Institute considers it to be a professional obligation on all members.
 In fact, what is being asked is simply a measurement and recording of what is already good practice amongst members, as part of their regular updating and enhancing of skills and knowledge.

-It must be stressed that there is no charge for participating in the scheme, and that any IRRV Corporate or Technician Member may join at any time.
+It must be stressed that there is no charge for participating in the scheme, and all Institute Members may join at any time.

 CPD is administered on-line via the Institute’s website.
 Members are asked to draw up a plan outlining their professional aims and aspirations over the year, and keep a record of hours spent in appropriate activities.
 The activities that help the individual achieve their aims may fall under any one of three categories - Professional Practice, Professional Development, and Personal Development.
 Examples of activities in each category are given below.
 If the aims change during the year, this should be reflected in the development plan.
 Recorded hours do not include breaks between periods of activity or travel time.